 - Cornell University (A.B., 1983), with distinction

-- In the Matter of the Adoption of D.P.P., No. 5D13-1766, 2014 WL 2109130 (Fla.
-5th DCA May 21, 2014).
+- In the Matter of the Adoption of D.P.P., 158 So.
+3d 633 (Fla.
+5th DCA 2014).
 Reinstating a judgment of adoption and reversing the order that vacated that judgment of adoption on the basis that the circuit court lacked jurisdiction to consider a petition for adoption filed by unmarried women.

 - Osterberger v.
 Osterberger, 88 So.
 3d 955 (Fla.
 4th DCA 2011) (Successful defense of appeal of order denying Former Wife’s motion for contempt and attorney fees).

 - Odak v.
 Vitrano, 45 So.
 3d 487 (Fla.
 4th DCA 2010) (Dispute over valuation date for stock options and enhancement in value of stock following separation and over husband’s severance pay – affirmed in part and reversed in part).

 - Grasso v.
 Mulholland, 835 So.
 2d 361 (Fla.
 5th DCA 2003) (Trial court may interpret in children’s best interest ambiguities in marital settlement agreements regarding visitation).

 - O’Neill v.
 O’Neill, 823 So.
 2d 837 (Fla.
 5th DCA 2002) (Denying petition for certiorari to protect mom’s psychotherapist-patient records because her statements, with supporting behavior, constituted a “calamitous event” and an implicit waiver of the statutory psychotherapist-patient privilege.

 - “Family Law: Corporate and Trust Challenges to Service of Process and Jurisdiction”